andrelimzs/ros-RRT-planner/README.md

-# RRT for Path Planning in ROS
+# ros-RRT-planner

 ## Overview

-Rapidly Exploring Random Trees (RRT) algorithm has been implemented to plan collision-free paths in a 2D environment.
+The Rapidly Exploring Random Trees (RRT) algorithm, implemented in python and ROS to plan collision-free paths in a 2D environment.

 ## Usage

 Run the launch file

 ```